Changing Dashboard Cluster Lights

 Here we will only show you the technique we use when desoldering and soldering new SMD components.
 However, soldering and desoldering is not that difficult once you have spent a little time with a soldering iron.

-First of all, you only solve one side of the LED and unfold them with the tweezers.
-Be patient here, as these solder joints have been produced by machine and withstand quite a bit of heat.
-If you do not manage to melt the solder joint, simply use some fresh solder on the soldering iron and try again.
+First, you only loosen one side of the LED and pry it open with the tweezers.
+Be patient here, as these solder joints were machine-made and can withstand quite a bit of heat.
+If you are unable to melt the solder joint, simply add some fresh solder to the soldering iron and try again.

-In principle, there is no solder joint that cannot come undone.
-With this BMW speedometer, we have almost some solder at each solder joint must be added to open them.
+In principle, there is no solder joint that cannot be undone.
+With this BMW dashboard cluster, we had to add solder to almost every solder joint to get them undone.

 Change speedometer lighting: Open LED